xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 # Hardware Components in Design

 ## Cisco 8000
-The Converged SDN Transport design now includes the Cisco 8000 family.
+ The Cisco 8000 family is one of the primary hardware components of the AGS Metro design.
 Cisco 8000 routers provide the lowest power consumption in the industry, all while supporting systems over 200 Tbps and features service providers require.
-Starting in CST 5.0 the Cisco 8000 fulfills the role of core and aggregation router in the design.
-The 8000 provides transit for end to end unicast and multicast services including those using SR-TE and advanced capabilities such as SR Flexible Algorithms.
-Service termination is not supported on the 8000 in CST 5.0.
+The expanded Silicon One family of ASICs now includes the P100, K100, and A100.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hw-8000.png)